-This study focuses on issues raised in interviews for the Qikiqtani Inuit Association (QIA) and testimonies from the Qikiqtani Truth Commission (QTC).
-The history can be divided into three periods, beginning with the early 20th century in an era called taissumani nunamiutautilluta, when the land and sea provided almost everything Inuit needed.
-Inuit seeking advice or treatment for health matters relied almost entirely on their own knowledge of health.
-This was supplemented by a small Anglican hospital at Pangnirtung, medical teams visiting trading centres annually by ship, and very limited treatments provided by the Royal Canadian Mounted Police (RCMP), missionaries, and Hudson's Bay Company (HBC) traders.
+The history is divided into three periods, beginning with the early twentieth century.
+During the period of Taissumani Nunamiutautilluta, when the sea and land provided almost everything Inuit needed, Inuit needing advice or treatment for health matters relied almost entirely on their own health knowledge, supplemented by a small Anglican hospital at Pangnirtung, medical teams visiting trading centres annually by ship, and very limited treatments provided by the Royal Canadian Mounted Police (RCMP), missionaries, and Hudson's Bay Company (HBC) traders.